Skip to main content

 A section-by-section walkthrough of your homeowners insurance declarations page — what each coverage means, what the numbers represent, and the hidden coverages most people miss.

-How to Read Your Insurance Statement of Loss: The Document That Shows Where Your Money Went
+How to Read Your Insurance Statement of Loss

-How to Read Your Xactimate Estimate: A Consumer-Friendly Line-by-Line Guide
+How to Read Your Xactimate Estimate Line by Line

-Learn how to read and understand every section of your Xactimate insurance estimate, from the header and line items to the summary page, so you can spot missing items and underpayments.
+How to read every section of your Xactimate insurance estimate - header, line items, summary - so you can spot missing items and underpayments before you sign.

-How to Respond to Your Insurance Company in Writing: Tone, Strategy, and What Never to Say
+How to Respond to Your Insurance Company in Writing

-A practical guide to written correspondence with your insurer — how to respond to ROR letters, cure letters, denials, and lowball payments.
-Learn why you should never use the phrase
+A practical guide to written correspondence with your carrier: responding to ROR letters, cure letters, denials, and lowball payments - and what never to say.

 How to Review Your Insurance Policy Before You Need It